Regulations for Scholarships and Awards in the Regina Music Festival

-- Solo competitors must enter and compete in at least two solo competitions in the same discipline in order to be considered for scholarships in that discipline.
-This rule does not apply to the pianist in the lieder classes.
-For the purposes of general scholarship regulations, lieder classes are considered to be solo classes.
+- Solo competitors must enter and compete in at least two (2) solo competitions in the same discipline to be considered for scholarships in that discipline.
+Lieder classes are considered to be solo classes.

-Members of ensembles smaller than choirs, bands or orchestras must enter and compete in at least two ensemble (or solo) competitions in the same discipline in order to be considered for scholarships in that discipline.
+- Members of ensembles smaller than choirs, bands or orchestras must enter and compete in at least two (2) ensemble (or solo) competitions in the same discipline to be considered for scholarships in that discipline.

-Choirs, bands and orchestras are expected to have entered two competitions within their respective disciplines in order to be eligible for scholarships in that discipline.
+- Choirs, bands and orchestras are expected to have entered two competitions within their respective disciplines to be eligible for scholarships in that discipline.

 - Competitors may not receive the same award more than two years in succession but will be eligible after a lapse of one year.
 Choirs, bands, or orchestras and ensembles are exempt from this regulation.

-- The maximum number of local awards a competitor may win in one year in one discipline is three, exclusive of the Regina Central Lions Scholarships, the Kinsmen Scholarships, the Festival Grand Award, the Donald & Claire Kramer Foundation Award and scholarships won as part of a duo or other small ensemble.
+- The maximum number of local awards a competitor may win in one year in one discipline is three.
+This does not include the Regina Central Lions Scholarships, the MLT Aikins Scholarships, and the Donald & Claire Kramer Foundation Award or scholarships won as part of a duo or other small ensemble.

-- The decisions for awarding all scholarships and awards will be made by the adjudicators.
-Their decisions are final.
+- Unless otherwise identified, all decisions for awarding scholarships and awards will be made by the adjudicators.
+All decisions are final.

 - Participants who are not eligible to receive RMF scholarships, are still eligible to be recommended to Provincial Competitions and Canada West Competitions.
 Refer to SMFA Syllabus for regulations and class descriptions.